BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 Since $\omega$ is real, the frequency response may be considered a complex-valued function of a real variable.
 The response at frequency $f$ Hz, for example, is $H(e^{i 2 \pi f T})$, where $T$ is the **sampling period** in seconds.

-It is convinient to define a new function such as
+It is convenient to define a new function such as

 $$H'(\omega) := H(e^{i \omega T})$$